-Basic drugs used to block production of androgens
+Basic drugs used to block the production of androgens:

-Testosterone lowering drugs used for ADT are Lupron (R), Zoladex (R), Eligard (R), and Trelstar (R).
-Firmagon (R) achieves the same results but works slightly differently.
-These are injections given in either one, three or sixmonth doses.
+Testosterone-lowering drugs used for ADT are Lupron, Zoladex, Eligard, and Trelstar.
+Firmagon achieves the same results but works slightly differently.
+These are injections given in either one, three, or six-month doses.

 The drugs described below are often combined with ADT when ADT alone doesn't achieve satisfactory prostate cancer treatment.
-These are most often used for recurrence Your healthcare team will always direct and guide the prescription and use of medications.
+These are most often used for recurrence.

+Your healthcare team will always direct and guide the prescription and use of medications.